 Housing Assistance Programs maximizes the use of existing housing stock within the County of Hawaiʻi (Hawaiʻi Island) by offering expanded opportunities for low-income households for rental assistance and self-sufficiency programs.

-The Housing Voucher Programs (formerly and still commonly known as Section 8) states that tenants can typically pay around 30% of their household Adjusted Monthly Income (AMI) towards rent.
+The Housing Voucher Programs (commonly known as Section 8) states that tenants can typically pay around 30% of their household Adjusted Monthly Income (AMI) towards rent.
 After OHCD determines family affordability and rent reasonableness, the remaining portion of rent on a monthly basis may be subsidized with rental assistance if individuals and families meet eligibility requirements and if funding is available.

 The Housing Choice Voucher program is the federal government's major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and apartments.